A Universal Framework for Reconstructing Complex Networks and Node Dynamics from Discrete or Continuous Dynamics Data: Results

 In real applications, we can only obtain partial information of the entire system owing to the limitations of observation.
 Thus, a certain proportion of nodes are unobservable or hidden.
 This requires the inference algorithm to be robust to hidden nodes.
 Thus, we test the AIDD on an incomplete network.
 To generate the incomplete network data as the ground truth, we randomly select a certain percentage of nodes as the hidden nodes (Fig. \ref{fig:robust}(a)), and the time series data of these nodes are removed.
 AUC decreases and MSE increases as the fraction of the number of unobserved nodes increases on both spring and voice dynamics, as shown in Fig. \ref{fig:robust}(c); however, the sensitivity depends on various types of dynamics.
 It is found that when the proportion of missing nodes reaches 50$\%$, the inference accuracy is still above 95$\%$, which proves that our model can achieve superior results in the absence of normally sufficient amounts of data.

 Furthermore, we test the ability of AIDD to reveal unknown network structures of unobservable nodes on CMN and Voter dynamics, with only the number of hidden nodes available.
 We completed this task by performing the same interaction inference task, setting the states for unknown nodes to random values.
 Figure \ref{fig:robust}(d) shows the AUCs of the link structures of unknown networks on Voter and CMN dynamics.
 The results reveal that the network inference accuracy is robust for missing nodes.
 The algorithm can recover the interactions even for unobservable nodes with over 80\% accuracy.
-The details of the algorithm can be found in ~\cite{chen2020network} and Supplementary Section 3.
+See ~\cite{chen2020network} and Supplemental Material at section 5 for more details of the algorithm.